NSLS-II/scientific-python-cookiecutter/docs/source/philosophy.rst

 The Tools, and the Problems They Solve
 --------------------------------------

+..
+   Note: The bolded items here are intentionally not links.
+These things are easy enough to Google if people want to know more, and I'd like to avoid scaring anyone off by making them feel like they need to review the project home pages for each of these projects before proceeding.

 * **Python 3** has been around since 2008, and it gained real traction in the scientific Python ecosystem around 2014.
 It offers `many benefits for scientific applications <https://python-3-for-scientists.readthedocs.io/en/latest/>`_.